Estimating the potential for shared autonomous scooters

 For comparison, in the original bike dataset, we have on average 710 trips within the Toa Payoh area per day.
 This shows that there is a large amount of additional short trips happening that could be served by SRSPMDs beside those that are already made by shared bicycles.
 Of course, not every bus passenger could switch to using PMDs, but even a small share of bus passengers switching will result in significant demand.
-Considering the whole of Singapore, we find that 13\% of them, or approximately 512 thousand trips per day could be replaced by a PMD trip shorter than 1 km; 48\%, or about 1.9 million trips per day could be replaced by a PMD trip under 2~km.
-We additionally note that 73.6\% of the bus trips within the Toa Payoh area either start or end at the vicinity of a rapid transit station; see Fig.~\ref{bus_mrt_ratio} in the Supplementary Material for more details.
+Considering bus trips for the whole of Singapore, we find that 13\% of them, or approximately 512 thousand trips per day could be replaced by a PMD trip shorter than 1 km; 48\%, or about 1.9 million trips per day could be replaced by a PMD trip under 2~km.